Our Materials

 CANYON

 Warm terracotta with a fine umber speckle distributed across a satin matte surface.
-The speckle pattern varies naturally from piece to piece — a mixed table of Canyon pieces feels alive rather than uniform.
+The speckle pattern varies naturally from piece to piece, so a mixed table of Canyon pieces feels alive rather than uniform.
 Earthy in natural light, picks up more red warmth under incandescent.

 -